web3senior/applenz/README.md

 * **User-Friendly Interface:** Enjoy a seamless and intuitive interface, making dapp discovery easy for everyone.
 * **Real time security alerts:** Get notified when a website is potentially malicious.
 * **Continuously growing app list:** We are adding more apps everyday.

+**Impacts:**

+* **Increased User Trust:** By verifying dapps and providing audit information, AppLenz builds trust in the decentralized ecosystem.
+* **Reduced Risk of Scams:** Protecting users from malicious dapps and phishing attempts minimizes financial losses and security breaches.
+* **Enhanced Dapp Adoption:** A safer and more user-friendly experience encourages wider adoption of decentralized applications.
+* **Democratized Access:** Simplifying dapp discovery makes the decentralized web more accessible to a broader audience, regardless of technical expertise.
+* **Improved Security Standards:** By promoting smart contract audits, AppLenz contributes to raising security standards within the blockchain community.

 **Why AppLenz?**